Software Development Automation: Actions, Skills, Costs

 Note: Low-code development means limited customization of design and UI layouts, complicated app optimization and evolution.
 The code also cannot be re-used in other apps.

-The most common app types developed with low code are:
+At ScienceSoft, the most common app types developed with low code are:

 - Employee-facing portals, intranets, productivity apps, internal resource planning and decision validation apps, audit apps, etc.